 Based at Harvard Medical School under the direction of Joan Reede, M.D., Dean for Diversity and Community Partnership, the year-long fellowship offers intensive study in health policy, public health, and management for physicians committed to transforming health care delivery systems for vulnerable populations.
 Under the program, fellows complete academic work leading to a master of public health degree at the Harvard School of Public Health, or a master of public administration degree at the Harvard Kennedy School of Government.
 Fellows also participate in leadership forums and seminars with nationally recognized leaders in health care delivery systems, minority health, and public policy.

 The deadline for the 2017—18 fellowship is December 1, 2016.
 For more information about the fellowship and how to apply, please visit: https://mfdp.med.harvard.edu/cfmf/.

-Also available is an archived webinar from October 14, 2014, featuring Pamela Riley, M.D., assistant vice president of health delivery system reform at The Commonwealth Fund, Joan Reede, M.D., dean for diversity and community partnership at Harvard Medical School, and 2007–08 fellow Mallory Williams, M.D., M.P.H., vice chair of the Acute Care Surgery Committee on Trauma for the State of Ohio.
+Also available is an archived webinar from November 20, 2015, featuring Pamela Riley, M.D., assistant vice president of health delivery system reform at The Commonwealth Fund, Joan Reede, M.D., dean for diversity and community partnership at Harvard Medical School, and 2007–08 fellow Mallory Williams, M.D., medical officer at The Office of Minority Health, Office of the Director at the United States Department of Health and Human Services.

 Download the program brochure (PDF).